eoinmcbennett/SimpleHTTP/README.md

 Full user guide to come upon code completion.

 I work on this in my spare time so it's hard to pin down a completion date.

+This project was intended to help further my understanding of C++ during my university course.